 While it’s possible that you’ll find the CPU or GPU deal of your dreams on Prime Day, these types of products are more likely to be on big sales, both on Amazon and its competitors.

 While not necessarily enthusiast devices, Amazon's Fire, Kindle and Echo devices will be on huge sales.
-We already see an early deal on the Echo Show 5, which is normally $59 but is already on sale for $44.

 There are always a ton of good deals on both external storage and internal drives.
 And you can always use more storage.